2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

 Overall Elevation Analysis

-As compared to the rest of the NYRR half marathons, I would still say that the Fred Lebow course is undoubtedly the most difficult, both because of the hills and time of year (January).
+As compared to the rest of the NYRR half marathons, we would still say that the Fred Lebow course is undoubtedly the most difficult, both because of the hills and time of year (January).
 The current NYC Half Marathon course is a close second.

 This will be a formidable challenge.
-And at the end of the day, we will get to run through one of the greatest cities in the world.
+And at the end of the day, we get to run through one of the greatest cities in the world.

 Good Luck!